-Melissa heard Clare laugh softly before she replied.
+Melissa heard Claire laugh softly before she replied.
 The sinister woman seemed to take delight in explaining the full details of the Kamond's abilities.

 "Huaren designed this one with special limiters.
 I can unlock your full power or revert you to your human form any time I like."

-Melissa shuddered at this notion as Clare continued.
+Melissa shuddered at this notion as Claire continued.

 "All of the previous subjects we implanted this kind of Kamond in ended up going haywire or dying.
 We had almost given up trying to make the blasted thing work, but then you came along with the rest of that Highwind Island trash.
 Since you were nearly dead anyway, I figured trying to recycle you wouldn't hurt.
 It would have been a shame to let something as pretty as you spend the rest of your days in one of Schuenzeit's dungeons, even if you were just some filthy wench leading a farmer's rebellion."

 The raven-haired warrior's mind cycled in a hodgepodge of emotions.
-She couldn't tell if she was more angry at Clare's barrage of insults, or more overtaken by feelings of helplessness and vulnerability toward how she had been violated by the scientists employed by the wicked imperial.
-As Melissa struggled with learning what she had been through, Clare's voice continued speaking as proudly as ever.
+She couldn't tell if she was more angry at Claire's barrage of insults, or more overtaken by feelings of helplessness and vulnerability toward how she had been violated by the scientists employed by the wicked imperial.
+As Melissa struggled with learning what she had been through, Claire's voice continued speaking as proudly as ever.